HD-CMS/matomo-plugin-LoginTokenAuth/README.md

 How do I setup LoginTokenAuth using Matomo?

-* Upload the plugin files to your Matomo installation plugin directory
+* Upload the plugin files to your Matomo installation
+    * Rename the downloaded directory to `LoginTokenAuth`
+    * Upload directory to plugins
-    * default path `/matomo_directory/plugins/`
+    * Default Plugins path `/matomo_directory/plugins/`
-* Login your Matomo as Super User.
+* Login to your Matomo as Super User.
 Click Settings, then click Plugins.
-* Active the LoginTokenAuth plugin.
+* Active the `LoginTokenAuth` plugin.
 * Login over the implemented logme method:

     `https://matomo.example.com/index.php?module=LoginTokenAuth&action=logme&token_auth=YOUR_TOKEN_STRING`